 The book takes you on a journey through the street with all the sounds & sights that you encounter on Halloween.
 Not a scary book, but I wouldn’t recommend it for kids who are in the ‘scared of Halloween things’ phase.
 It’s a cute book otherwise.

 They also watched this adorable Halloween movie with their friends one day.
 It is about the cutest little pumpkin who is square-shaped and feels sad when the other pumpkins think that he doesn’t belong and shouldn’t be eligible for ‘Pick of the Patch’.
 He becomes friends with others who help him to understand that he is perfect just the way he is and should continue to try to be ‘Pick of the Patch’.
 Cute story, cute characters, + a great lesson for kids.

 Amanda is an ‘artsy momma’ to 2 kids who love making crafts just as much as she does.
 Follow their creative journey over on the blog titled Artsy Momma.
 Besides crafts, they share fun food ideas, hands-on learning activities, mommy DIY, + lots more!
 If you love handprint art, head over to their Fun Handprint Art blog where you will find hundreds of their projects all made with little hands and feet.

-Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Our creative preschool theme for this week is pumpkins.
-We made a fun jack-o-lantern craft with changeable emotions…
+Share via Comments LinkedIn Reddit Email Yahoo Mail Gmail SMS Telegram Facebook Messenger Buffer Edgar Copy Link Today, my son & I did a Marble Painting Activity together, Christmas-themed of course!
+I gave him red…